hanggrian/IIT-CS430/Homework 1.md

 }
 ```

-### 1d.
+### d.
 Give a big-O estimate for the complexity of this algorithm.
 Is it more efficient than the brute-force algorithm?

 **The big-O estimate is $\mathbf{O(n^2)}$, assuming that `Arrays.sort` function
 operates at $\mathbf{O(n)}$.** It is only slightly better than the brute-force